oknk/seaquence/_includes/about.md

 [gabrieldunne.com](http://gabrieldunne.com)

-Gabe is an artist whos work includes audiovisual experiences, performance, and installation.
-With a background in design and music, he has used code and computing in his practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.
+Gabe is an artist from San Francisco whos work includes audiovisual experiences, performance, and installation.
+With a background in design and music, he's used computers in his practice ever since he was introduced to his Dad's Commodore 64 and Amiga 1000 as a toddler.